blobbybilb/TOTP-App/README.md

 By default, it uses Cloudflare Workers to sync data across devices.

+**Disclaimer:** I'm not responsible or liable for any data loss, security issues, etc. that arise from your use of this app.
+Use at your own risk, especially while this is in beta.
+I've tried not to leave major security vulnerabilities but obviously can't guarantee that.

 ## Self-hosted sync
 *Not yet supported in the GUI App, coming soon.*
 The `remote` directory contains an npm project for a cloudflare worker.
 To run it locally you can run `npm i` and `npm run start` in the `remote` directory.
 (This uses `miniflare` and `workersd`).